-Other information consists of the information included in the Bank's Annual Report 2021, other than the financial statements and our auditor's report thereon.
+Other information consists of the information included in the Bank's Annual Report for the year ended 31 December 2022, other than the financial statements and our auditor's report thereon.
 Management is responsible for the other information.
-The Bank's Annual Report 2021 is expected to be made available to us after the date of this auditor's report.
+The Bank's Annual Report for the year ended 31 December 2022 is expected to be made available to us after the date of this auditor's report.